Homeownership Progress Index

 About the First American Homeownership Progress Index

 The First American Homeownership Progress Index is an economic model that uses annual IPUMS CPS individual anonymized census survey data to measure the influence of household circumstances and demographic, societal and economic characteristics on one's choice to own a home.
 Demographic characteristics include age, race/ethnicity, gender, marital status and number of children.
 Additionally, the model includes educational attainment, income, the 30-year fixed rate mortgage rate and the unemployment rate to help explain changes in homeownership rates.
 The individual factors influencing homeownership can be isolated, while all other factors are held equal, to provide a unique perspective on the impact the isolated factor has on the likelihood of homeownership.

 The HPRI can provide the likelihood of homeownership for a given demographic and economic profile.
 For example, an educated man with two children and a higher income will have a higher likelihood of homeownership than a single man without a higher education degree.

 About First American

 First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
-First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and wealth management services.
-With total revenue of $5.8 billion in 2017, the company offers its products and services directly and through its agents throughout the United States and abroad.
-In 2018, First American was named to the Fortune 100 Best Companies to Work For® list for the third consecutive year.
+First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; banking, trust and wealth management services; and other related products and services.
+With total revenue of $7.1 billion in 2020, the company offers its products and services directly and through its agents throughout the United States and abroad.
+In 2021, First American was named to the Fortune 100 Best Companies to Work For® list for the sixth consecutive year.
 More information about the company can be found at www.firstam.com.